Little Catskin: Variants

 Folklorist Arthur Fauset collected an African-American tale from Louisiana with the title Catskin: a man's dying wife makes him promise to marry another wife that look like her.
 After she dies, the man, intenting on fulfilling his wife's vow, declares he wants to marry his own daughter, to the latter's horror.
 She consults with her godmother what she can do to avoid it, and the godmother advises her to ask for some wedding gifts first: a "speakin' lookin' glass", a dress made of the hide of a jack, and a ring that can fit the finest bird of the air.
 Still obeying her godmother's advice, she places the looking glass to answer for her on the wedding day, and leaves home wearing the Jackskin.
 She goes to another kingdom and finds work as a turkey girl.
 One day, the king's son spies through the keyhole and sees the Jackskin girl wearing a beautiful dress "the color of fair weather".
-THe prince falls in love with the girl and becomes ill with love.
-Some time late,r he wishes for cake to eat, and every maiden bakes one, but the prince does not eat them.
+The prince falls in love with the girl and becomes ill with love.
+Some time later, he wishes for cake to eat, and every maiden bakes one, but the prince does not eat them.
 Instead, he prefers a cake made by Jackskin.
 She bakes a cake for the prince and hides her ring in it.
 The price finds the ring and summons every maiden to try it, until he sends for Jackskin.
-He puts the king on her finger and marries her.
+He puts the ring on her finger and marries her.
+Author Virginia Hamilton retold the tale as Catskinella, in her book Her Stories.